arcus/education_modules/bash_scripting_102/bash_scripting_102.md

 Just because a file is in one location, doesn't mean it has to stay there forever, nor does it's name need to be permanent.
 In this section we will learn and practice moving files around, copying files, and renaming files.

 <div class = "important">
-Since **we will be making changes** to your files in this section, please use the `learning_bash` directory for practice.
+Since **we will be making changes** to your files in this section, please use the `learning_bash-main` directory for practice.

 If you have not yet downloaded it, please follow the instructions on the [Lesson Preparation](#Lesson-Preparation) page.
 </div>